openshift/assisted-test-infra/README.md

 ## On-prem

-To test on-prem in the e2e flow, two additonal environment variables need to be set:
+To test on-prem in the e2e flow, two additional environment variables need to be set:

 ```
 export DEPLOY_TARGET=onprem